intel-gpu/intel-gpu-i915-backports/docs/README_sles.md

 ```

 ### Binary RPM
 Creation of binary rpm can be done using the below command.
-By default it will use the header of booted kernel, However it can be pointed to other headers via optional KLIB and KLIB_BUILD arguments
+By default it will use the header of the booted kernel, However it can be pointed to other headers via optional KLIB and KLIB_BUILD arguments
 ```
 $ make KLIB=<Header Path> KLIB_BUILD=<Header Path>/build binrpm-pkg